 “Jack and Jill went up the hill…” Just about everyone can recite the consequences of the quest for a pail of water.
-Interesting enough, the fact that Jack broke his crown reportedly has several meanings.
+Interestingly enough, the fact that Jack broke his crown reportedly has several meanings.
 That said, your own slip and fall accident may bear some strange resemblance to a familiar nursery rhyme.

 Did you hit your head when you fell down and sustain a traumatic brain injury?
 That’s not necessarily the case in the nursery rhyme.
 Some say that Jack’s crown represents a metaphor for something entirely different.
 However, there’s always the possibility that Jack actually fractured his skull.
 While there may be no comparison, depending on how you land when you fall, the same could happen to you.

-In the meantime, it’s debatable whether you could make a negligence claim if you fall after you sit on a wall.
-However, it appears that with Humpty Dumpty, the king’s men used saddle bags to secure his spine because he hurt his neck.
+- In the meantime, it’s debatable whether you could make a negligence claim if you fall after you sit on a wall.
+However, it appears that with Humpty Dumpty, the king’s men used saddlebags to secure his spine because he hurt his neck.

 Slip and Fall Injuries

 All tongue in cheek aside, you don’t need to turn to nursery rhymes to understand how dangerous it is to slip and fall.
 For sure, you can suffer many types of serious harm.
 In fact, there’s even the potential for aggravating a preexisting injury.

 Can you make a premises liability claim against someone if you’ve already recovered damages for an old injury?
 The short answer is that it depends.
 For starters, you’ll need to prove that the property owner was negligent.
 Next, the onus is on you to show you’ve suffered additional harm.
 Both situations suggest the need for an experienced personal injury attorney on your side.